nplrkn/alsoran/documentation/backlog.md

 # NEXT UP
+- Simplify and add revision number to connection API
+- Use revision number to ignore out of date refreshes
 ----PUBLICATION----
 - Get approval to publish
 - Rerun demo
 - Review all readmes as seen on Github, esp front page and roadmap
 - Go public
 ----SCALE OUT / MULTIPLE TNLA----
-- UP / DU connections in either order
-- Coordinator ensures time gap between attempts to add workers
 - Failure and retry to set up / join NG / F1 / E1
 - Switchover of UE on dead worker - RAN initiated
 - Switchover of UE on dead worker - AMF initiated